Ryanair, IAG bosses see travel demand returning for summer

 “If it settles down over easter then people will rapidly begin to focus on summer travel,” he added.

-IAG CEO Willie Walsh said he expected European demand to stabilise in the coming weeks, if the pattern in Europe is similar to that in Asia.
-(Reporting by Sarah Young)
+IAG CEO Willie Walsh said he expected European demand to stabilize in the coming weeks, if the pattern in Europe is similar to that in Asia.